NHPG Bylaws

 ARTICLE VII NOMINATIONS AND ELECTIONS

-ARTICLE VII AMENDMENTS
+ARTICLE VIII AMENDMENTS

 ARTICLE I - NAME